 Customer Service Tip #5:

-Be Professional, Kind & Transparent as Possible
+Be Professional, Kind & Transparent

 When a customer contacts you for support, they will often be upset or frustrated to some degree.
 Treat them with kindness, respect, and empathy.
 Whether the problem is your fault, their fault, or nobody’s fault, take responsibility and offer to solve it.
 Be as transparent and honest as you can.
 Whatever you do, don’t blame or insult the customer, don’t become defensive, and be upfront about any policies relevant to their issue.